plietar/slurm-auks/README.md

 Try the same with changing the username, see that users only see their own directory.

-Wait 5 seconds for the kernel's credentials cache and try without `--auks=yes` to see lots of errors.
+Wait 5 seconds for the kernel's credentials cache to expire and try without `--auks=yes` to see lots of errors.